Fluparoxan: Pharmacodynamics

 Fluparoxan is a very selective α_{2}-adrenergic blocker, that readily crosses the blood–brain barrier.
-Blockade of α_{2}-adrenoreceptors, particularly presynaptic autoreceptors in noradrenergic neurons by fluparoxan, produces an increase in the synaptic concentrations of noradrenaline, by blocking the autoinhibitory feedback mechanism.
-This release of noradrenaline has a potential value in the treatment of disorders which are associated with a deficiency of noradrenaline at postsynaptic adrenoreceptors, such as depression, the early features of Alzheimer's disease and schizophrenia and other neurodevelopmental disorders associated with cognitive impairment.
+Blockade of α_{2}-adrenoreceptors, particularly presynaptic autoreceptors in noradrenergic neurons, by fluparoxan produces an increase in the synaptic concentrations of noradrenaline by blocking the autoinhibitory feedback mechanism.
+This release of noradrenaline has a potential value in the treatment of disorders which are associated with a deficiency of noradrenaline at postsynaptic adrenoreceptors, such as depression, the early features of Alzheimer's disease and schizophrenia, as well as other neurodevelopmental disorders associated with cognitive impairment.
 Fluparoxan also exhibits no anticholinergic, antidopaminergic, α_{1}-adrenergic, β-adrenergic, muscarinic, or 5-HT_{1} receptor-blocking effects.

 Fluparoxan showed α_{2}-adrenoceptors antagonist activity in vivo in several animal species.
 In the conscious mouse, fluparoxan was effective by the oral route in preventing clonidine-induced hypothermia and antinociception.
-While in the rat the marked impairment of rotarod performance were prevented dose-dependently by fluparoxan.
-Fluparoxan, orally prevented agonist UK-14304 induced sedation and bradycardia in a dose-related fashion in the dog.
+In the rat, the marked impairment of rotarod performance was prevented dose-dependently by fluparoxan.
+Fluparoxan, given orally, prevented agonist UK-14304 induced sedation and bradycardia in a dose-related fashion in the dog.
 Fluparoxan has been shown to possess central α_{2}-adrenoceptor antagonist activity after both single and repeated oral doses in man, significantly attenuating all responses to the agonist clonidine (growth hormone secretion, bradycardia, hypotension, xerostomia) apart from the measures of sedation.

-Fluparoxan has shown positive effects in the treatment of cognitive dysfunction in schizophrenia patients when orally dosed with fluparoxan, and in the treatment of central neurodegenerative disorders in models of Alzheimer's disease where it prevented age-related decline in spatial working memory in transgenic mice, although it had no effect in other memory tasks such as object recognition or the Morris water maze and occurred in the absence of obvious concomitant change in pathology such as β-amyloid plaque load and astrocytosis.
+Fluparoxan has shown positive effects in the treatment of cognitive dysfunction in schizophrenia patients when orally dosed with fluparoxan.
+Ia has also shown positive effects in ttment of central neurodegenerative disorders in models of Alzheimer's disease, where it prevented age-related decline in spatial working memory in transgenic mice.
+It had Ihowever, no effect in other memory tasks, such as object recognition or the Morris water maze, and occurred in the absence of obvious concomitant change in pathology such as β-amyloid plaque load and astrocytosis.